Gozala/substrate/Readme.md

 (-> {first last} "hello "first" "last"!")
 ```

-In fact the anonymous parametered function is simply a sugar for the folowing
+In fact function with anonymous parameter is a sugar for the following

 ```clojure
 (-> {: name} "hello "name"!")
 ```

 ## Protocols

 Language adopts idea of a [namespace from clojure] coupled with [module from racket] as a way to declare definitions for in some context